slbccfl/hackerrank/docs/_solutions/how_many_substrings.md

 }

 ~~~
 The problem is limited to lower case letters only.
 Therefore, there are only 26 possible letters for each character in the string.
-So within each Trie node I create a simple array of Trie nodes, one for each possible letter.
-To designate that array cell that applies for a character I use an index based on the character's Unicode binary value, converting each character to a char and calculating the index with "int index = c - 'a';".
+So within each Trie node I create an array of Trie nodes, one for each possible letter.
+To designate that array cell that applies for a character I use an index based on the character's Unicode binary value, converting each character to a char and calculating the index with "int index = c - 'a';", where c is the char variable.
 In some cases a node would have only a couple of array cells used.
 I suspected that a simple HashMap might be more efficient.
 So I redefined the Trie as
 ~~~

 class TrieNode {